Trace rising topics from signal tocross-platform evidence.

 Is MindSpider a hosted SaaS product today?+

 No. This site presents MindSpider as an open-source project and product identity.
-The current Start Free path is a placeholder while the guided onboarding flow is rebuilt.
+The /start route is a setup handoff page that points you to the public repositories and README.

 What does the two-stage pipeline actually mean?+